ygsharma/DL-Project-Restormer/README.md

 ## Training
 ### Denoising
-To train Uformer on SIDD, you can begin the training by:
+To train on SIDD, you can begin the training by:

 ```sh
 sh script/train_denoise.sh
 ```

 ## Evaluation
-To evaluate Uformer, you can run:
+To evaluate, you can run:

 ```sh
 sh script/test.sh